isomerpages/bca-peb/_pe-registration-examinations/Apply for FEE.md

 For more information on FEE 2022, please refer to [Information on Fundamentals of Engineering Examination](/files/Downloads/Info%20on%20Exams/FEE_2022.pdf). -->

-Application to sit for the Fundamentals of Engineering Examination (FEE) 2023 has opened and will close on 30 Jun 2023.
-The examinations are tentatively scheduled in Sep 2023.
+Application to sit for the Fundamentals of Engineering Examination (FEE) 2023 will close on 30 Jun 2023.
+The examinations are tentatively scheduled in Jan 2024.

 For information on FEE 2023, please refer to [Information for Applicants – Fundamentals of Engineering Examination 2023](/files/Downloads/Info%20on%20Exams/fee_2023.pdf)